 A grain merchandiser is responsible for buying and selling grains such as wheat, corn or beans and can also work as a broker for other grain buyers and sellers and manage futures accounts.
 Grain merchandisers typically work in an office environment where they monitor grain inventory levels and previous sales records, determine the most cost-effective suppliers and remain vigilant of any negative or positive impact on global supply and demand.
-The ultimate goal of a grain merchandiser is to secure and purchase a reliable supply of the highest quality grains at the lowest possible price.
+The ultimate goal is to secure and purchase a reliable supply of the highest quality grains at the lowest possible price.

 Trade journals and directories, catalog listings and industry periodicals can shed further light on a particular supplier’s products and capabilities.
 Once the supplier is selected, the grain merchandiser negotiates a price and a contract.
 It is crucial to make certain that the purchaser receives the necessary amount of grain at the appropriate time from the supplier.

 There are several skills that grain merchandisers should develop.
 Good oral and written communication and interpersonal skills are useful when negotiating with suppliers.
-Additionally a successful grain merchandiser is typically well organized, detail oriented and an individual who thrives under pressure.
+Additionally a successful merchandiser is typically well organized, detail oriented and an individual who thrives under pressure.
 Some employers may also require their merchandisers to manage positions under them thus necessitating management skills.

 A four-year college degree in agricultural business, agricultural economics or grain merchandising and management is desirable for people employed in this field.
-Additional useful collegiate classes for grain merchandisers include economics, finance, horticulture, botany, agronomy, accounting, agriculture, computers, business and math.
-A grain merchandiser can improve his or her expertise by taking short refresher courses offered throughout the United States on subjects such as grain evaluation and procurement strategies.
+Additional useful collegiate classes include economics, finance, horticulture, botany, agronomy, accounting, agriculture, computers, business and math.
+A merchandiser can improve his or her expertise by taking short refresher courses offered throughout the United States on subjects such as grain evaluation and procurement strategies.